Different uses for voting

 By adding one small card at a time and stopping at the finish line, there are never significant “excess votes” to transfer.
 By restarting the Drop1Loop with all remaining candidates at zero over after dropping each loser, voters can't hide cards by ranking a sure loser first.
 Voters who sincerely rank losers high also pay their fair shares for their favorite winners.
-This replaces Brian Meek’s method to readjust transfers of votes from winner.
+This replaces Brian Meek’s method to readjust transfers of votes from winners.

 This tally logic uses whole numbers and could be done physically with real cards — if voters were willing to spend many hours as they each take turns to place one card at a time until all cards were used, drop the weakest, remove all cards from the board, and repeat taking turns to place one card at a time.
 This physical analogy helps voters visualize the logic and welcome a computer's help with the tally.

 A simulation of fair-share spending is free to download.
 It shows voters and proposed projects on a map.
 The example below has four equal-size groups that want different kinds of plants.
 The tally helps all voters organizes into interest groups, able to fund their favorite plants and in their favorite locations.
 Each group gets a fair share, $60, even though the prices vary.
 In real voting the interest groups are less distinct which makes MMV more essential for finding a fair solution.

 The results for the community are much better than winner take all.
 But the results for an individual might sometimes look illogical.